daddevv/TypingTowers/docs/ARCHITECTURE_OVERVIEW.md

 ## Event Bus

 `internal/event` provides a lightweight pub/sub system.
 Each handler exposes channels for its specific event type (for example `EntityEvents` or `UIEvents`).
 Handlers subscribe to the events they care about using the shared `EventBus` and communicate by publishing events.
+Handlers can stop receiving updates with `Unsubscribe` when they are done.

 Example: